Paolo Sorrentino

 Birthday

-BiographyPaolo Sorrentino (Italian: [ˈpaːolo sorrenˈtiːno]; born 31 May 1970, Naples) is an Italian film director, screenwriter, and writer.
+BiographyPaolo Sorrentino (Italian: [ˈpaːolo sorrenˈtiːno]; born 31 May 1970) is an Italian film director, screenwriter, and writer.
 He is considered one of the most prominent filmmakers of Italian cinema working today.
 He is known for visually striking and complex dramas and has often been compared to Federico Fellini and Michelangelo Antonioni.
-He has received numerous accolades, including an Academy Award accepted for Best International Film, a Golden Globe, a BAFTA Award, two Cannes Film Festival prizes, four Venice Film Festival Awards and four European Film Awards.
+He has received numerous accolades, including an Academy Award accepted for Best International Film, a BAFTA Award, a Golden Globe, two Cannes Film Festival prizes, four Venice Film Festival Awards and four European Film Awards.
 In Italy he was honoured with eight David di Donatello and six Nastro d'Argento awards.

-He followed with Youth (2015), Loro (2018), and The Hand of God (2021) the latter of which was nominated for the Academy Award for Best International Feature Film.
-He is also known for his work on television creating and directing the HBO drama series The Young Pope (2016), and The New Pope (2019).
-He has worked with songwriters Antonello Venditti, Paloma Faith and Mark Kozelek and written three books published in Italian.
+His next films were Youth (2015), Loro (2018), and The Hand of God (2021), the latter of which was nominated for the Academy Award for Best International Feature Film.
+He is also known for creating and directing the HBO drama series The Young Pope (2016) and The New Pope (2019).
+He has worked with songwriters Antonello Venditti, Paloma Faith, and Mark Kozelek, and has written three books.

 Biography from the Wikipedia article Paolo Sorrentino.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.